 - Apply gentle pressure for a few minutes if bleeding occurs.

 - Elevate your burned arm or leg above the level of your heart as often as you can.
 This will help decrease swelling and pain.
 Prop your burned arm or leg on pillows or blankets to keep it elevated comfortably.

-Your muscles and joints may not work well after a third degree burn.
+- Go to physical therapy, if directed.
+Your muscles and joints may not work well after a third-degree burn.
 A physical therapist teaches you exercises to help improve movement and strength, and to decrease pain.

 - Do not leave cups, mugs, or bowls containing hot liquids at the edge of a table.
 Keep pot handles turned away from the stove front.

 - Do not leave a lit cigarette.
 Make sure it is no longer lit.
 Then dispose of it safely.

 - Store dangerous items out of the reach of children.
 Store cigarette lighters, matches, and chemicals where children cannot reach them.
 Use child safety latches on the door of the safe storage area.

 - Keep your water heater setting to low or medium (90°F to 120°F, or 32°C to 48°C).

 - Wear sunscreen that has a sun protectant factor (SPF) of 15 or higher.
 The sunscreen should also have ultraviolet A (UVA) and ultraviolet B (UVB) protection.
 Follow the directions on the label when you use sunscreen.
 Put on more sunscreen if you are in the sun for more than an hour.
 Reapply sunscreen often if you go swimming or are sweating.

 Follow up with your doctor or burn specialist as directed: